NASSCD Elects New Officers;

 NASSCD was formed in December 2011 by leading physicians, scientists and researchers in the fields of celiac disease and gluten intolerance in the United States and Canada.

 The Executive Council of NASSCD consists of seven prominent members of the celiac medical and research communities.
-Stefano Guandalini, M.D., founder and medical director of the University of Chicago Celiac Disease Center, is currently NASSCD’s president.
+Joseph A. Murray, M.D., a clinical practitioner and researcher in the Department of Gastroenterology and Hepatology, as well as professor of medicine, at the Mayo Clinic in Rochester, Minn., currently serves as NASSCD’s president.

 NASSCD’s overall mission is to advance the fields of celiac disease and gluten-related disorders by fostering research, and by promoting excellence in clinical care, including diagnosis and treatment of patients with these conditions.